 - an outstanding record of graduate student success in winning external research grants in national and international competitions

 - a strong record of placing graduates in desirable academic and professional positions around the world

 Brown’s graduate program is Ph.D. granting, and does not admit students solely pursuing a terminal Master’s degree.
 Students are admitted on the basis of their excellent academic credentials; strong evidence of the capacity to conduct innovative, rigorous independent research; and interests that align with the department’s overall areas of strength.
 If you wish to work with particular faculty members, you should make that clear in your personal statement; however, the department makes admissions decisions collectively.
 Our admissions process is highly selective.
-Each year, the department receives over 100 applications for graduate study.
-We have typically made offers of admission to roughly 8-10 students per year, all of whom receive full five-year funding packages, which include tuition remission as well as an annual stipend.
-Sixth-year students in good standing can typically receive an additional year of stipend support.
+Each year, the department receives over 150 applications for graduate study.
+We have typically made offers of admission to roughly 8-10 students per year, all of whom are guaranteed six years of stipend and tuition remission.

 If you have a special interest in the program and are visiting the Providence area, you may contact relevant faculty members well in advance to request appointments.
 Faculty availability for such meetings will depend on their schedules and commitments.
 Additionally, feel free to contact faculty members by email.
 Most faculty will be happy to respond by email to inquiries from serious candidates regarding the program and individual research interests.